ETPH28/hopefully-functional/README.md

 # hopefully-functional
-Basic Design For a Functional Programming Language for CS152
+Basic Design For a Programming Language for CS152